PrinceOfPuppers/sync-dl/README.md

 ```
 sync-dl -m 1 5 sweetJams
 ```
-Will move song number 1 in the playlist to posistion 5
+Will move song number 1 in the playlist to position 5
 ```
 sync-dl -a sweetJams
 ```